thekalinga/right-click-lexico/README.md

 [![CircleCI](https://circleci.com/gh/thekalinga/right-click-lexico/tree/master.svg?style=svg)](https://circleci.com/gh/thekalinga/right-click-lexicotree/master)

-Right Click to lookup definition of selected word in a new Tab using Lexico
+Right Click to lookup definition of selected word in a new Tab using Lexico.
+Lexico is powered by Oxford Dictionary

 Privacy: Unlike other browser extensions, this extension does not track you in anyway